apache/infrastructure-website/content/pages/qbot.md

   - Starting a question queue in the huddle in a channel workspace.
 (Note: Infra designed this for use with Roundtable events, in case participants had a flood of questions and comments that would need to be queued so everyone had a fair chance to speak.
 So far, we have not needed to use it.)
   - Adding people to private channels

-It also has a set of 'fun' features, such as rolling dice or flipping a coin.
+It also has a set of 'fun' features, such as rolling dice, flipping a coin, or talking to someone from the (fictional) ASF Human Resoures Department.

 ## Setting up Qbot in your PMC's channels
 If you want to have Qbot available in your PMC's channel, create a Jira ticket for Infra with the request.
 Include this information: